 - If you can, buy bread that isn’t pre-sliced.
 Pre-sliced bread has been exposed to more air, so it’s more likely to grow mold on the inside of your slices instead of just on the outside.

 - Store bread in a cool, dark place like a bread box or inside your fridge so it stays fresher longer.
-(We tested three storage methods—and this one kept bread the freshest.)

 - Tightly seal your bread bags so mold spores don’t have room to move around and multiply.